 - Causes of ambiguous genitalia: these include androgen-secreting tumours and 5 alpha-reductase deficiency.
 Congenital adrenal hyperplasia (CAH) can cause precocious puberty or at least pseudoprecocious puberty as the development of sexual characteristics is not followed by menstruation.
 There may be ambiguous genitalia in testicular feminisation.

-It is useful to subdivide according to whether or not there is evidence of androgen excess.
+It may be useful to subdivide according to whether or not there is evidence of androgen excess.

 No signs of androgen excess

 - Pregnancy, lactation and the menopause: these are physiological causes.
 Secondary amenorrhoea is due to pregnancy until proved otherwise.
 Even denial of sexual activity should be taken with a degree of circumspection.

 - Premature ovarian failure: this is a poorly understood condition that may represent an autoimmune phenomenon.
 It can also follow radiotherapy or chemotherapy.
 With all these causes, menstruation and fertility can sometimes resume spontaneously.
 Ovarian failure will cause elevation of gonadotrophins and so hot flushes are likely.
 Premature menopause is defined as occurring before the age of 40.

 - Depot and implant contraception: this often produces amenorrhoea and the progestogen-only contraceptive pill can do so less often.
 Intrauterine contraceptive devices usually increase menstrual flow but intrauterine contraceptive systems (Mirena® and to a lesser degree Jaydess®) reduce menstrual flow and may stop it.

 - Cervical stenosis and intrauterine adhesions (known as Asherman's syndrome).